And what does the Lord require of you? To act justly and to love mercy and to walk humbly with your God. Micah 6:8

 At Guilden Sutton Church of England Primary School, our PE curriculum is varied and we ensure that we meet the requirements of the National Curriculum.
 The curriculum is led and overseen by the PE Specialists, with pupils receiving two hours of high quality of PE using the vast outside spaces and school hall.
 PE is promoted across the school in a number of different ways including – Playground Leaders, Sports Ambassadors, inter and intra school competitions, and a range of before and after school sports clubs that are available to pupils as part of our ambition to ensure that all pupils are taking part in at least 60 minutes of physical activity each day.
 We have an inclusive approach and value the importance of physical and mental well-being.

 Children take part in a range of invasion, striking and fielding or net and wall games, we promote and creativity in gymnastics and dance as well as providing opportunities for athletics using both indoor and outdoor environments plus outdoor and adventurous activities.
 The children in Year 4 and Year 6 have the opportunity to go on a residential trip to different outdoor adventure centres in Wales.
 Children have swimming lesson throughout KS2 which enables them to swim 25m and be aware of water safety situations.
 This, alongside a specialist PE teacher and coaches, supports pupils with a range of abilities and interests with pathways to achieve the ultimate goal of becoming lifelong participators in physical activity.
+All children receive the same curriculum offer.
+Our ambitious, broad and balanced curriculum is adapted to ensure learning for all our children is never narrowed.
+P.E. resources and additional support are available and utilised where appropriate to further enhance first quality teaching.

 At Guilden Sutton Church of England Primary School, we inspire and motivate children to participate in a variety of sports that are engaging and fun.
 Alongside this, we promote commitment, fair play, teamwork, sportsmanship and determination.